Generic Properties of Koopman Eigenfunctions for Stable Fixed Points and Periodic Orbits: Implications for the Existence and Uniqueness of Koopman Eigenfunctions

-The following result is \citet[Prop.~6]{kvalheim2019existence} and uses some additional notation.
-Given $i \geq 0$, $\D_{x}^iF$ denotes the $i$-th derivative of $F$, which can be identified with an $i$-multilinear map $\D_{x}^i F\colon (\T_{x}M)^{i} \to \T_{F(x)}N$ from $(\T_{x}M)^{i}$ to $\T_{x}N$.
-In local coordinates, $\D^i F$ is represented by the $(1+i)$-dimensional array of $i$-th partial derivatives of $F$ evaluated at $x$.
-We also refer to the $\Cont^k$ compact-open (weak) topology \citep[Ch.~2]{hirsch1976differential} on functions, which is the topology of uniform convergence of a function and its first $k$ derivatives on compact sets.
+The following result follows from \citet[Rem.~3, Ex.~1, Prop.~6]{kvalheim2019existence}.
+The condition ``$\D_{x_0}^i R = 0$ for all $0\leq i < k$'' should be interpreted to mean that, in local coordinates, $R$ and all of its mixed partial derivatives of order less than $k$ vanish at $x_0$.
+This does not depend on the choice of local coordinates; see \cite[Sec.~1.3.3]{kvalheim2019existence}.
+The $\Cont^k$ compact-open (weak) topology \citep[Ch.~2]{hirsch1976differential} on functions referred to below is the topology of $\Cont^k$-uniform convergence on compact subsets.